-The number one comment I receive about getting started with a minimalist lifestyle goes a little like this:
+The top two comments I receive about getting started with a minimalist lifestyle or wanting to declutter your home go a little like this:

 I want to live simpler, but I have no idea where to start!

 I am so tired of all the clutter, but I have no idea how to get rid of it!

 I feel the pain of everyone who has left a comment like this, because I have been there.
 The good news is there is a way to get past it all, and have a home you love that is completely decluttered!

 Today, we are going to go through a step by step guide to declutter your home, so you can start living the minimalist lifestyle of your dreams!
 It is going to take some work, but, if you are determined enough, you can do it!

 If you have not guessed today’s question, it is:

 Where do I even start in decluttering my home?